Joiry/HSL_Carp/var_loop_script.md

 Let's up arrow through our history to either of these for loops.
 What do you notice?

-All the commands for the loop are on one line, separated by `;` - which is a separator to indicate different commands are being issued, as if you hit <kbd>Enter</kbd> after each on.
+All the commands for the loop are on one line, separated by `;` - which is a separator to indicate different commands are being issued, as if you hit <kbd>Enter</kbd> after each one.
 Thus a semicolon, `;`, is used to separate two commands written on a single line, eg:

 ~~~
 $ cd ..; ls